Hard-scattering factorization with heavy quarks: A general treatment: Proof of factorization when

 We now derive a factorization formula for the structure function by showing that $r$ is equal to the structure function minus the factorized term in Eq.\ (\ref{DIS.theorem}).
 Starting from Eqs.\ (\ref{2PI}) and (\ref{remainder}), we find

-This proof is very similar to some proofs in Ref.\ \cite{CFP} or \cite{CSS-M}.
+This proof is very similar to some proofs in Refs.\ \cite{CFP} or \cite{CSS-M}.
 It consists of some ordinary linear algebra, which is valid since $Z$ and $K_{0}$ are just linear operators on the space of 4-momenta.
-The form of the right-hand-side of this equation is that of the factorization theorem.
+The form of the right-hand side of this equation is that of the factorization theorem.
 Aside from a normalization, the factor $Z\cdot [1/(1-K_{0})] \cdot T_{0}$ is exactly the matrix element that is a parton density, and then the remaining factor is the short-distance coefficient function.

 The only complication is the presence of UV divergences of the form discussed in Sec.\ \ref{sec:UV}.
-There are divergences in the parton density factor $Z\cdot [1/(1-K_{0})] \cdot T_{0}$ on the right-hand-side of Eq.\ (\ref{main.proof}) There are also divergences in the coefficient function $C_{0}\cdot [1/(1-(1-Z)K_{0})]$.
+There are divergences in the parton density factor $Z\cdot [1/(1-K_{0})] \cdot T_{0}$ on the right-hand side of Eq.\ (\ref{main.proof}).
+There are also divergences in the coefficient function $C_{0}\cdot [1/(1-(1-Z)K_{0})]$.
 Of course, these divergences cancel, since the left-hand side of Eq.\ (\ref{main.proof}) is finite, as we have already proved.
 For the moment, let us just apply any convenient UV regulator, e.g., dimensional regularization.
-We will show later how to reorganize the the right-hand side of Eq.\ (\ref{main.proof}) in terms of UV finite quantities.
+We will show later how to reorganize the right-hand side of Eq.\ (\ref{main.proof}) in terms of UV finite quantities.

 Given that there is a regulator, so that everything in Eq.\ (\ref{main.proof}) is well defined, we define a bare coefficient function